- Ian Warland : CEO

 Ian completed a Bachelor of Applied Science Geology with First Class Honours from the University of Technology Sydney, and won the University Medal for his outstanding academic efforts.
 He also has an Associate Diploma in Environmental Control from Charles Sturt University, and a Graduate Diploma in Applied Finance and Investment from the Securities Institute in WA.

-Appointed 02 October 2014.
-Martin has a Bachelor of Economics, and is a member and graduate of the Australian Institute of Company Directors.
+Martin has a Bachelor of Economics and is member of the Australian Institute of Company Directors.
+On 16 February 2018, was appointed Chairman of the Company’s Audit & Risk Committee.

 Appointed 28 August 2018.
 Mark has two degrees from UWA: a Bachelor of Commerce with First Class Honours, and Bachelor of Arts in Classics and History.
 In addition, he is a graduate member of the Australian Institute of Company Directors.